Javascript Proxy Configuration Examples

 • HTTP_PROXY / http_proxy.
 The value should look like:http://PROXYHOST:PORT

 These should contain the hostname and port of the proxy server, and look like the above example.
 You can also include a username & password, so that the proxy value looks like http://username:password@proxyhost:port , but this is unnecessary if you are using IP authentication.
+On paid plans you can also use a bearer token via your client's proxy authorization header.
 For more details on environment variables with the Requests library, please see Controlling proxy behaviour using environment variables.

 Proxy Option